🐎

 Is Kentucky affordable for military retirees?

 Yes, Kentucky is one of the most affordable states in the nation with cost of living approximately 11% below the national average.
 Housing is especially affordable at 15% below average.
-Combined with 100% military retirement tax exemption and low 4.5% state income tax, Kentucky offers exceptional value for military retirees.
+Combined with the $31,110 military retirement exclusion and a low 3.5% flat income tax, Kentucky offers exceptional value for military retirees.

 Does Kentucky offer education benefits for military dependents?